mattmatuszak/no-regrets-mp3-processing/readme.txt

 8) Run the gradle build
    gradle compileJava assemble
-9) Copy to your lib directory (from the build/libs directory) 10)Copy leadin and image to data directory
-10)Run the app at the command line: java -jar ec-no-regrets-app-0.1.0.jar
+9) Copy to your lib directory (from the build/libs directory) 10)Copy leadin and image to data directory (from src/test/data) 11)Copy the scripts to the scripts directory (from src/main/scripts) 12)Run the app at the command line: java -jar ec-no-regrets-app-0.1.0.jar